-Cafeteria/Music Room: Go to the boys and girls locker rooms, and enter the shower area.
+Cafeteria/Music Room: Go to the boys and girls JH locker rooms, and enter the shower area.
 If these areas are filled, go the hallway which leads to the locker rooms.

-Gymnasium Classes: Students will go to the boys and girls restrooms.
+Gymnasium Classes: Students will go to the boys and girls restrooms under the bleachers.